jeffmvr/mangle-vpn/README.md

 ```
 Once the installation script has finished, please navigate to the frontend
 application in your browser to perform the initial setup.

-### Authentication
-Authentication is performed using one of the supported OAuth2 providers list
-below, which means you must first obtain an OAuth2 client ID and secret before
-you will be allowed to login.

-**Supported Providers:**
-- Google

 ## Configuration